-Deferred income in relation to the credit card loyalty programs for the NZ Banking Group was \$31 million as at 30 September 2019 (30 September 2018: \$29 million).
+Deferred income in relation to the credit card loyalty programmes for the NZ Banking Group was \$31 million as at 30 September 2020 (30 September 2019: \$31 million).
 This will be recognised as fees and commissions income as the credit card reward points are redeemed.